 Communities have told emergency managers it is important for them to have a good understanding of the risks and hazards in the Bay of Plenty.
 That is why a key focus of the Bay of Plenty CDEM Group is supporting Bay of Plenty communities to be prepared for an emergency, with a focus on understanding hazards.
-Many of our communities are already engaged with the work we do, and many whanau have taken steps to prepare themselves, there is more to be done to ensure all our communities are ready for an emergency.
+Many of our communities are already engaged with the work we do, and many whānau have taken steps to prepare themselves.
+There is more to be done to ensure information is accessible, we continue to build trust, and that our communities are ready for an emergency.

 Local Authority members of the Bay of Plenty CDEM Group provide tailored support to communities and community groups.
 This includes marae preparedness, school visits, community education, community responder planning and participation in local, regional and national readiness campaigns.
+This work aims to support the community to utilise resources and systems available to them to best support themselves and their communities.
+This works best when communities use what they know, for example, if Marae were to open to the community during an event, many would employ similar practices to those used when preparing for Tangihanga.
+This type of Marae-centric planning is intergenerational and can initiate at very short notice and manaaki tangata (support and care) communities better than a templated emergency plan.

 Community readiness activities and campaigns are reinforced by engagement through channels and tools like digital and social media, tsunami evacuation signs and information boards in the community.